 Ever since its beta launch in 2015, Seller Fulfilled Prime has been a hot topic for Amazon sellers.
 There are a ton of benefits to the program, but also some strict requirements and drawbacks.
 This post is designed to help eTailers find a logistics partner who can maximize the impact SFP can have on their business.

-But before we start talking about 3PLs for Seller Fulfilled Prime, we should have a quick look at the full Amazon sell-ship ecosystem.
+But before we start talking about finding Seller Fulfilled Prime 3PL providers, we should have a quick look at the full Amazon sell-ship ecosystem.

 To be clear, we’re talking here about third-party sales on the Amazon platform, not goods sold and shipped by the company itself.
 In Q2 2019, 54% of paid units sold on Amazon were from third-party sellers.